RobertxPearce/Planetary-System-Simulation/README.md

 # Planetary System Simulation
-Program to simulate the motion of planets around a star using classical mechanics.
+Program to simulate the motion of planets around a central star using classical mechanics.

 ### Newton's Law of Universal Gravitation: